 - Want To Peer Review?
 Top 10 Tips To Get Noticed By Editors

-- Review a manuscript like a pro: 6 tips from a Publons Academy supervisor
+- Review a manuscript like a pro: 6 tips from a Web of Science Academy supervisor

 - How to write a structured reviewer report: 5 tips from an early-career researcher

 Want to learn more?
-Become a master of peer review and connect with top journal editors as a graduate of the Publons Academy – your free online course designed by expert reviewers, editors and Nobel Prize winners.
-Enroll today.
+Become a master of peer review and connect with top journal editors.
+The Web of Science Academy – your free online hub of courses designed by expert reviewers, editors and Nobel Prize winners.
+Find out more today.